 - Pain and suffering

-We invite you to call our law offices at (888) 424-5757 today to schedule an initial free consultation.
-We accept these cases on contingency to eliminate the need of paying for our legal services upfront.
+We offer free consultations and invite you to call a dog bite attorney at (888) 424-5757 today to discuss your dog bite injuries.
+In addition, our Evanston personal injury law firm accepts dog bite cases on a contingency fee basis to eliminate the need to pay for our legal services upfront.